Search

 • An inheritance tax is levied against your beneficiaries, or those who received something from you upon your death.
 It's based on what they inherited and their relationship to you.

-The federal government has an estate tax but not an inheritance tax.
+The federal government imposes an estate tax but does not levy an inheritance tax, leaving those rules entirely to the states.
 Individual states may have an estate tax, an inheritance tax, neither or both (currently, only Maryland has both).
 The taxation imposed varies based on where you lived and owned property—where your beneficiaries live doesn't matter.

 Federal estate taxes